”The opposite of addiction isn’t sobriety, it is connection.” Johann Hari

-Your family doctor can screen your child and determine whether they’re simply experimenting or a suffering from a substance use disorder.
+Your family doctor can screen your child and determine whether they’re simply experimenting or suffering from a substance use disorder.

 Teens with mild substance issues can often recover through outpatient treatment, but deeply-rooted substance use disorders usually require inpatient rehab treatment.

 When you’re considering which treatment option would be best, be sure to talk to a professional who is well-versed in addiction recovery.
-Take the first step towards recovery for your child.
+Take the first step towards healing for your child.
 This call could change the course of your teen’s life.
 Don’t wait.